langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 #### 1.2.17.15.
 Logging to `syslog` from Your Script

-- If you'd like your script to be able to log to `syslog`, use `logger`, Netcat, or `bash`'s built-in network redirection features.
+- If you'd like your script to be able to log to `syslog`, use `logger`, Netcat, or `bash`'s builtin network redirection features.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)